 Elementary School Students

-First Quarter Reminders
+Second Quarter Reminders

-- EA is offering offline electives to all students in grades 3–12.
+- EA is offering offline electives to all students in grades pre-K–12.
 The purpose of offline electives is to encourage students to be more involved in their communities and to promote social interaction.
 Students’ approved extracurricular activities can now be tracked via the Elementary School Offline Elective Form and recorded on their report cards once submitted and validated.

 - Approved offline electives: private music lessons, band, choir, choreography (ballet/dance), cinematography, art/drawing, home economics, physical education, and organized sports.
 Concerning other electives, please contact your counselor for approval.

 - The Every Kid in a Park initiative provides all fourth grade students, including homeschooled students, and their families with free admission to national parks and other federal lands and waters for a full school year.
 Additional information can be found here.